Chart Color Schemes

 Zillmere has seen population growth performance typically on par with national averages when looking at short and medium term trends

-As of February 2026, the estimated population of the suburb of Zillmere is around 10,068.
-This figure represents an increase of 745 people from the 2021 Census count of 9,323, marking an 8.0% growth rate for the area.
-The latest resident population estimate by AreaSearch, based on ERP data released by the ABS in June 2024 and validated new addresses since the Census date, is 10,045.
-This results in a population density ratio of approximately 2,750 persons per square kilometer for Zillmere, placing it in the upper quartile relative to other locations assessed by AreaSearch.
-The suburb's growth rate surpassed that of its SA3 area (6.8%), indicating its status as a growth leader in the region.
-Overseas migration contributed roughly 60.0% of overall population gains during recent periods for Zillmere.
+As of May 2026, the estimated population of the suburb of Zillmere is around 10,148, reflecting an increase of 825 people since the 2021 Census.
+This growth represents an 8.8% rise from the previous population count of 9,323.
+The change was inferred from AreaSearch's estimation of a resident population of 10,132 based on the latest ERP data release by the ABS in June 2025 and an additional 38 validated new addresses since the Census date.
+This results in a population density ratio of 2,772 persons per square kilometer, placing Zillmere in the upper quartile relative to other locations assessed by AreaSearch.
+The suburb's growth rate exceeded that of its SA3 area at 7.7%, indicating it as a growth leader in the region.
+Overseas migration contributed approximately 60% of overall population gains during recent periods.

-AreaSearch uses ABS/Geoscience Australia projections released in 2024 with a base year of 2022 for each SA2 area.
-For areas not covered by this data and years post-2032, Queensland State Government's SA2 area projections released in 2023 based on 2021 data are adopted.
-However, these state projections do not provide age category splits; thus, AreaSearch applies proportional growth weightings aligned with the ABS Greater Capital Region projections released in 2023 and based on 2022 data for each age cohort.
-Looking ahead, aggregated SA2-level projections suggest lower quartile growth for statistical areas analyzed by AreaSearch.
-By 2041, Zillmere's population is expected to increase by 481 persons, reflecting a total increase of 4.5% over the 17-year period.
+For future projections, AreaSearch adopts ABS/Geoscience Australia projections for each SA2 area released in 2024 with a base year of 2022.
+For areas not covered by this data and years post-2032, Queensland State Government's SA2 area projections released in 2023 based on 2021 data are used.
+However, these state projections do not provide age category splits, so AreaSearch applies proportional growth weightings in line with the ABS Greater Capital Region projections released in 2023, based on 2022 data, for each age cohort.
+Examining future trends, lower quartile growth is anticipated nationally, with Zillmere expected to expand by 378 persons to 2041, reflecting a total increase of 3.6% over the 16-year period.

 Frequently Asked Questions - Population